orhun/git-cliff/website/docs/usage/skipping-commits.md

 ## Using `.git-blame-ignore-revs` file

-As an alternative, if the repository has a [`.git-blame-ignore-revs`](https://git-scm.com/docs/git-blame#Documentation/git-blame.txt---ignore-revs-fileltfilegt) file, **git-cliff** automatically excludes:

-- commits whose hash (full or abbreviated) is listed in that file, and
+As an alternative, if the repository has a [`.git-blame-ignore-revs`](https://git-scm.com/docs/git-blame#Documentation/git-blame.txt---ignore-revs-fileltfilegt) file, **git-cliff** automatically excludes commits whose hash (full or abbreviated) is listed in that file.
+Commits that only modify the file itself are not excluded unless their hash is listed.
-- commits that **only** modify that file.

 For example: